 Assembly House is another Kentish Town pub with plenty to offer.
 It’s one of the pubs near Kentish Town Forum, the event venue that brings live music and dj sets to the area, and an ideal spot to enjoy a pub before or after a gig!
 The interior, dominated by wooden furniture, is spacious and welcoming.
 The menu offers great accompaniments to your ales, as well as takeaway (a convenient plus for the local area).
 Assembly House is one to keep in mind when thinking of pubs in North London, so it’s probably time to head to their website and learn more.

 Not far from Kentish Town West overground station, you’re bound to bump into Abbey Tavern.
 This Kentish Town pub is well known for its beer garden, large roof terrace, and delicious food menu.
 The bar snacks & sharing plates are a great accompaniment to your craft beer, but there are also large plates consisting mostly of burgers (at affordable prices, too!).
 This local drinking spot often covers sporting events as well, so it’s good to keep that in mind if you are a Premier League fan!
 Peruse their food menu and learn more about Abbey Tavern on their website.

 Kentish Town bars have a knack for unremarkable entrances, that lead to establishments serving great cocktails.
-Knowhere Special is a dim basement close by the tube station, that despite its small size averages a grandiose 4.8 score on Google Reviews!
-One of the area’s most well-known drinking spots, it offers a signature cocktails menu that cocktail enthusiasts will be tempted to try!
+Knowhere Special is a dim basement close to the tube station, that despite its small size, averages a grandiose 4.8 score on Google Reviews!
+One of the area’s most well-known drinking spots, it offers a signature cocktail menu that cocktail enthusiasts will be tempted to try!